 Beginning in Kindergarten, Mother Teresa girls have the opportunity to participate in the American Heritage Girls.
 AHG is an organization dedicated to the mission of assisting girls in learning about themselves, their community and their country.
 The American Heritage Girls was founded in August of 1995 in West Chester, Ohio.
 It was founded with the love of God, the love of families and for the love of children.
 Its mission is to build women of integrity through service to God, family, community, and country.
 The troop is completely dependent on adult volunteers and is always looking for people interested in the scouting experience.

 Students in grades 4-8 are invited to participate in this group that leads worship songs during school liturgies.
 Vocalists and instrumentalists are welcome.
 Adults are also welcome.
 With permission and advanced planning, flexible scheduling of participation can be accommodated.

-Beginning in fourth grade, Mother Teresa students have the option to participate in band.
+Beginning in 4th grade, Mother Teresa students have the option to participate in band.
 As part of the program, students must take private lessons on their instrument of choice with a qualified instructor.
 Music and parts are often original compositions or custom arrangements to challenge each student at the appropriate level.

 The MTCES Student Council is a great opportunity for students to gain leadership experience through involvement in a wide variety of activities; including, event planning, fundraising, outreach, pep rally planning, and many other activities.
-Students in grade 5-8, who are in good academic standing with no more than 4 detentions, are able to run for elected Officer positions.
+Students in grade 5-8, who are in good academic standing with no more than four detentions, are able to run for elected officer positions.
 Students in grade 4-8, who are in good academic standing, are able to run for homeroom representative positions.

 In order to graduate with a yellow and black Beta sash---Beta Honors with Distinction, the following criteria must be met during your 7th and 8th grade years: